The next question to answer after writing How do Kubernetes and Docker create IP Addresses?! is “How does Docker handle publishing ports?”

 least.
 Fortunately, iptables supports many options for rules.
 In the iptables rule above,

-we specified it needs to match on --dport
+we specified it needs to match on --dport (destination port) and TCP protocol.
+We can also

 specify a match on the destination IP.